 WGNinHR was conceptualized on the stage in front of a live audience during a key note address where Joanne shared stark truths about serving as a strategic business partner.
 At the end of Joanne's presentation, she turned to the audience and challenged them to prioritize their own growth and development....to avoid being the 'cobblers children' in business.
 It was one of the first times an HR executive posited the view that HR professionals could - and should - position themselves to move through the C-Suite, with sights set on the top CEO seat, for the good of businesses everywhere.

-Today, our focus is to push people, and companies, to new levels through a variety of tools, strategies and outside-the-box thinking.
+We push people, and companies, to new levels through a variety of tools, strategies and outside-the-box thinking.
 We challenge the status quo.
-We solve problems plaguing many people and businesses by providing the most customized HR solutions.
+We solve problems plaguing many people and businesses through highly-customized solutions.

 We care deeply for the people with whom we work and for the work in which we're involved.
 Our number one goal is to exceed expectations.
 Always.